Houston Wrongful Death Lawyer

-When a family member or loved one dies, it is sad.
-When they die because of what somebody else did, it is tragic.
+When a family member or loved one dies, it is tragic, especially they die because of what somebody else did.
 You are hurt, you are angry, and you want someone to pay.
 It’s not just about the money.
 It’s about seeking justice for the person you lost.
 It is about standing up and telling the guilty party that what they did was wrong.
 If the time comes when you need a wrongful death attorney, the professionals at McDonald Worley are here for you.
 We understand what you are going through.
 We are compassionate and allow you to focus on taking care of your family during such a difficult time.
-Let our wrongful death lawyers focus on the legal side of things.
+Call 877-721-3423 to let our wrongful death lawyers focus on the legal side of things.
 You focus on trying to live your life.

 What Makes a Death Wrongful?

 Sadly, people die every day.
 It is a part of life.
 However, there are times when someone dies because of the actions of another.
 A death is wrongful when it should not have happened.
 Legally, wrongful death is when someone dies due to the actions or negligence of another.
 When someone dies instead of just being injured, it is a wrongful death.

 - A patient takes a drug that causes cancer and dies as a result.

 - The driver of a tractor-trailer is texting, swerves into oncoming traffic and kills a motorist.